intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 # Scope {#scope}

 The COVID-19 pandemic has had a tremendous impact on people's lives and the societies and economies around the globe.
-But it also had big impact on networking.
+But it also had a big impact on networking.
 With large numbers of people working from home or otherwise depending on the network for their daily lives, network traffic volume has surged.
 Internet service providers and operators have reported a 20% traffic growth or more in a matter of weeks.
-Traffic in Internet Exchange Points (IXPs) is similarly on the rise.
+Traffic at Internet Exchange Points (IXPs) is similarly on the rise.
 Most forms of network traffic have seen an increase, with conversational multimedia traffic growing in some cases more than 200%.
 And user time